sts10/linux-config/readme.markdown

 Before you do anything below, especially with Neovim or Vim, install git! `sudo apt install git`

+Given the holistic setup in this document, you're going to want to use the ssh URL when cloning down repos from GitHub (as opposed to HTTPS).

 ## Neovim

 I think I used the stable ppa and followed [these instructions](https://github.com/neovim/neovim/wiki/Installing-Neovim#ubuntu).
 A decent init.vim file is contained in this repo.